Mohamed-Kudratov/exam/README.md

-SQL code is inside templates
+SQL code is in templates folder